-The Local Plan has an important role in ensuring that nature-based solutions are a key part of the plans to tackle the climate emergency.
-Allied to this, a high quality natural environment is a key contributor to sustainable development and can support a wide range of biodiversity and contributes to human health and wellbeing.
+The council has declared a Climate Emergency and has set an ambition for the wider district to become carbon neutral by 2030.
+A high quality natural environment is a key contributor to sustainable development and can support a wide range of biodiversity and contributes to human health and wellbeing.

-Access to the countryside, long-distance sustainable and active travel routes such as the Pilgrims' Way and the South Downs Way, areas of green space particularly those within walking distance of residential neighbourhoods and settlements, have become increasingly important during the pandemic when people have sought opportunities for exercise and recreation closer to home.
+Access to the countryside / areas of green space, and particularly those within walking distance of residential neighbourhoods and settlements, have become increasingly important during the pandemic when people have sought opportunities for exercise and recreation closer to home.
 The value of access to the countryside and green space has increased greatly for much of the population and has been linked to good physical and mental health.

-One of the aims of the Council Plan to ensure that "The natural and built environment is protected, maintained, sustained and enhanced" and the Local Plan can help to achieve this aim and also deliver the actions in the Council's Biodiversity Action Plan which focuses on four habitats (species-rich grassland, trees & woodland, chalk rivers, and hedgerow and arable field margins) and 22 species.
+It is one of the aims of the Council Plan is to ensure that "The natural and built environment is protected, maintained, sustained and enhanced" and the Local Plan can help to achieve this aim and also deliver the actions in the Biodiversity Action Plan which focuses on four habitats (species-rich grassland, trees & woodland, chalk rivers, and hedgerow and arable field margins) and 22 species.